CodingLife1024/blog-content/deep-work-notes-and-takeaways-part-I.md

-# Deep Work: Notes and Takeaways
+# Deep Work: Notes and Takeaways, Part I
-## 19/03/2025
+## 16/03/2025

 As a final-year CSE student drowning in assignments, projects, and coursework, I keep feeling like I'm working all the time but not getting as much done as I should.
 That's why I picked up "Deep Work" by Cal Newport - to figure out how to get more out of my work hours so I can actually have some time for myself.
+This blog post is the first part of a summarised collection of notes and reminders from the same.

 ### The Rules